nunchistudio/hashibox/documentation/maintenance.md

 need to sync SSH keys from your local machine to your boxes.

-First, you must ensure that the Nomad user's known hosts file is populated with GitHub and Bitbucket hosts, [as described here](https://www.nomadproject.io/docs/job-specification/artifact#download-using-git)
+First, you must ensure that the Nomad user's known hosts file is populated with GitHub and Bitbucket hosts, [as described here](https://www.nomadproject.io/docs/job-specification/artifact#download-using-git).

-We provide a shrtcut for that:
+We provide a shortcut for that:
 ```bash
 $ make ssh
 ```